moroen/IKEA-Tradfri-plugin/README.md

 ## Local Installation

+For instructions on installing the plugin on a Raspberry PI, please see the [readme](README-PI.md) for Raspberry.

 ### 1. Clone IKEA-tradfri plugin into domoticz plugins-directory and checkout the pycoap branch
 ```
 $ cd domoticz/plugins/